rweigel/phys513/hw.md

 ## Finding the Steady State Solution of an ODE with Phasors

+1\.
 Use the approach covered in class (see also [Example A.1](https://ws.engr.illinois.edu/sitemanager/getfile.asp?id=184)) to find the steady state solution $I(t)$ for the ordinary differential equation

 $$\frac{dI}{dt}+\frac{I}{\tau}=\frac{V_o}{\mathcal{L}}\cos(\omega t + \phi)$$

-Also, find the steady-state solution to
+2\.Also, find the steady-state solution to

 $$\mathcal{L}\frac{dI}{dt}+IR + Q/C = V_o\cos(\omega t)$$